What's up for Alibaba's mobile app strategy?

-HONG KONG/BEIJING, Feb 25 (Reuters) - Billionaire Jack Ma’s Alibaba, the dominant force in China’s $1.6 trillion e-commerce market, may already have lost a battle with rival Tencent for the world’s biggest mobile market.
+HONG KONG/BEIJING (Reuters) - Billionaire Jack Ma’s Alibaba, the dominant force in China’s $1.6 trillion e-commerce market, may already have lost a battle with rival Tencent for the world’s biggest mobile market.

 While Alibaba Group Holding Ltd dominates in e-commerce, Tencent Holdings Ltd has taken over China’s smartphone screens with its WeChat, or Weixin, social messaging platform.